esmeagol/yelp/README.md

         [x]   sort (best match, distance, highest rated) [x]   distance
         [x]   deals (on/off)
-        [x]   The filters table should be organized into sections as in the mock.

     [x] Clicking on the "Search" button should dismiss the filters page and trigger the search w/ the new filter settings.